-The 1,200 lb bomb was in a Ryder truck parked in a parking garage beneath the World Trade Center.
+The 1,200-pound bomb was in a Ryder truck parked in a parking garage beneath the World Trade Center.

 An estimated 50,000 people were evacuated.

-Ramzi Yousef directed the organization and execution of the bombing.
-He said he did it to avenge the sufferings Palestinian people had endured at the hands of U.S.-aided Israel.
+directed the organization and execution of the bombing.
+He said he did it to avenge the sufferings Palestinian people had endured at the hands of U.S.-aided Israel

 February 28, 1993 - The FBI confirms that a bomb caused the explosion.
 In the wreckage, federal agents find shattered van parts with a vehicle identification number.